DrShymaa2022/papers_I_reviewed/README.md

 “Structuring authenticity: blockchain, AI, and the transformation of online integrity”, submitted to JeDeM, about their application on social media and its impact on neo-slacktivism, accepted with revision.

+"Cryptographic Chain-of-Custody for Last-Mile Parcel Delivery: A Blockchain–IoT System Architecture with Discrete-Event Simulation Evaluation", submitted to IET blockchain – Wiley, accepted with significant revision.